 If you’re new at scheduling your time throughout the day, start by planning from the time you wake up to the time you go to bed.
 This will allow you to analyse how long you spend on different tasks.

-It is very common for people to under-estimate or over-estimate how much you can achieve in an hour.
-A focused hour of work can achieve a lot, however if you are checking your phone, making a coffee, going to toilet or easily distracted throughout, the hour will come and go with little work to show for it.
+It is very common for people to underestimate or overestimate how much they can achieve in an hour.
+A focused hour of work can achieve a lot, however, if you are checking your phone, making a coffee, going to the toilet or are easily distracted throughout, the hour will come and go with little work to show for it.